github/docs/content/get-started/using-github/keyboard-shortcuts.md

 Typing <kbd>?</kbd> on {% data variables.product.prodname_dotcom %} brings up a dialog box that lists the keyboard shortcuts available for that page.
 You can use these keyboard shortcuts to perform actions across the site without using your mouse to navigate.

-{% ifversion fpt or ghec or ghes > 3.3 or ghae-issue-5430 %}
+{% if keyboard-shortcut-accessibility-setting %}
 You can disable character key shortcuts, while still allowing shortcuts that use modifier keys, in your accessibility settings.
-For more information, see "[Accessibility keyboard shortcuts](/get-started/using-github/accessibility-keyboard-shortcuts)."{% endif %}
+For more information, see "[Managing accessibility settings](/account-and-profile/setting-up-and-managing-your-github-user-account/managing-user-account-settings/managing-accessibility-settings)."{% endif %}

 Below is a list of some of the available keyboard shortcuts.
 {% if command-palette %}